Raphael Holinshed: Holinshed's Chronicles

 The idea for Holinshed's Chronicles was born from Reginald Wolfe.
 A London printer, Wolfe was one of the original members of the Royal Stationers' Company.
 In 1548, Wolfe conceived the idea of creating a "Universal Cosmography of the whole world, and there with also certain particular histories of every known nation".
 He wanted the work to be printed in English and he wanted maps and illustrations in the book as well.
 Wolfe acquired many of John Leland's works and with these he constructed chronologies and drew maps that were up to date.
 This took over 24 years of his life; however, when Wolfe realised he could not complete this project on his own, he hired Raphael Holinshed and William Harrison to assist him.

 Wolfe died with the work still uncompleted in 1573, and the project, changed to a work about Britain (England and Scotland) and Ireland, was run by a consortium of three members of the London stationers.
 They kept Raphael Holinshed, who employed William Harrison, Richard Stanyhurst, Edmund Campion and John Hooker.
-In 1577, the work was published in two volumes after some censorship by the Privy Council of some of Stanyhurst's contribution on Ireland.

-A second edition was issued in 1587 (which also included many woodcut illustrations to go along with the chronicles), but it contained some passages that were considered offensive to the Queen and her ministers.
-The pages in question were removed by order of the Privy Council.
+Both editions consisted of four books in two volumes.
+The first volume covered the history of England to the Norman Conquest, the history of Scotland to 1571, and the history of Ireland to 1541.
+The second volume was a history of England from William the Conqueror to "the present time".
+The second volume of the 1587 edition, also from William the Conqueror to the present time, was quickly withdrawn because it contained some passages that were considered offensive to the Queen and her ministers.
+The pages in question were removed by order of the Privy Council and a revised volume was published in 1588.
 The missing passages were separately published in 1723, and a complete reprint appeared in 1807.
 Holinshed's Chronicles was an "extremely popular work when it was first published," but "by the seventeenth century it was already considered outdated and inaccurate", losing its popularity and credibility.